Everyday (adj.) – such as is met with every day; ordinary; commonplace.

 I write monthly articles to discover and celebrate the everyday entertainment of cinema’s first century.
 Whether recontextualizing well-known classics or bringing lesser-known gems and important historical films to light, this blog aims to introduce myself and others to films off the beaten path.
 While I watch a large swath of modern and classic American and international films, I love revisiting, studying, and writing about the Hollywood Golden Age with a heavy emphasis on silent movies.

-To dive right into my writing, check out a list of my personal favorite posts here or keep scrolling for more featured posts and topics.
+To dive right into my writing, check out a list of my personal favorite posts or keep scrolling for more featured posts and topics.
 Follow me on Letterboxd to see what I watch plus my bit-size reviews.
 Most importantly, make sure to subscribe below to my email list to get monthly posts sent directly to your inbox so you don’t miss out on a single post.

 Your subscription could not be saved.
 Please try again.